-The Company holds derivative instruments for foreign exchange contracts that are measured at fair value using observable market inputs such as forward rates and our counterparties' credit risks.
+The Company holds derivative instruments for foreign exchange contracts that are measured at fair value using observable market inputs such as forward rates and its counterparties' credit risks.
 Based on these inputs, the derivative instruments are classified within Level 2 of the valuation hierarchy.
-At March 30, 2018, the derivative instruments have been included in other current assets on the Condensed Consolidated Balance Sheets.
-At December 31, 2017, the derivative instruments were included in other current assets on the Condensed Consolidated Balance Sheets.
-Based on the Company's continued ability to trade and enter into forward contracts and interest rate swaps, we consider the markets for our fair value instruments to be active.
+At June 29, 2018, the derivative instruments have been included in other current liabilities on the Condensed Consolidated Balance Sheets.
+At December 31, 2017, the derivative instruments were included in other current assets and other assets on the Condensed Consolidated Balance Sheets.
+Based on the Company's continued ability to trade and enter into forward contracts and interest rate swaps, the Company considers the markets for its fair value instruments to be active.

-The Company evaluated the credit risk associated with the counterparties to these derivative instruments and determined that as of March 30, 2018, such credit risks have not had an adverse impact on the fair value of these instruments.
+The Company evaluated the credit risk associated with the counterparties to these derivative instruments and determined that as of June 29, 2018, such credit risks have not had an adverse impact on the fair value of these instruments.